-ANSAR, HARFORD, & CO., 77, STRAND, LONDON, W. C. DR. DE JONGH'S SOLE BRITISH CONSIGNEES.
+ANSAR, HARFORD, &CO., 77, STRAND, LONDON, W. C. DR. DE JONGH'S SOLE BRITISH CONSIGNEES.

-HOLLOWAY'S PILLS the most popular medicine for the cure of Female Complaints.-After many years' experience, it is incontestably proved that there is no medicine equal to Holloway's Pills for the cure of diseases incidental to females; their invigorating and purifying properties render them safe and invaluable; they may be taken by females of all ages, for any disorganization or irregularity of the system, speedily removing the cause, thus restoring the sufferer to robust health.
-As a family medicine they are unequalled, and may be taken by old and young, restoring health and energy after all other means have proved unsuccessful.
-Sold by all Medicine Vendors throughout the world, and
+medicine for the cure of Female Complaints.-After many years' experience, it is incontestably proved that there is no medicine equal to Holloway's Pills for the cure of diseases incidental to females; their invigorating and purifying properties render them safe and invaluable; they may be taken by females of all ages, for any disorganization or irregularity of the system, speedily removing the cause, thus restoring the sufferer to robust health.
+As a family medicine they are unequalled, and may be taken by old and young, restoring health and energy after all other means have proved unsuccessful. have proved unsuccessful.